The Best Car Insurance in North Carolina for 2022

 New car and better car replacement do not apply to cars on lease terms

-- Rental reimbursement: Pays for transport expenses and car rental if your car is at the repair shop.
+- Rental Reimbursement: This pays for transport expenses and car rental if your car is at the repair shop.

-- Accident Forgiveness: There are no surcharges for the first at-fault accident after a three-year accident-free period
+- Accident Forgiveness: With accident forgiveness, there are no surcharges for the first at-fault accident after a three-year accident-free period

 - New Car Replacement: If your car is two years or less and is totaled in an accident, you can have it replaced with the same model.

-- Better car replacement: You can have your car replaced if it is less than two years and gets totaled.
+- Better Car Replacement: You can have your car replaced if it is less than two years old and gets totaled.
 However, this coverage does not apply to leased cars.

 Best Car Insurance in North Carolina for a Military Background

 USAA is ranked as the best car insurance provider in North Carolina for serving and retired military members.
-It has a MoneyGeek score of 4.8 and ranks first compared to the other reviewed companies.
+It has a MoneyGeek score of 100 out of 100 and ranks first compared to the other reviewed companies.

 MoneyGeek’s Pick: USAA